chevere/docs/components/Action.md

 ## Controller

-Controller is a special type of action in charge of handling user-triggered instructions and to drive it towards your application instructions.
+Controller is a special type of action in charge of handling user-triggered instructions and to drive it towards application instructions.
 It extends on top of Action, adding an extra layer of context.

 ### Defining a Controller